 Building operations are like the engine that makes your car go.
 It doesn’t matter how nice that new paint job, if it doesn’t get from point A to B, the passengers will get frustrated.

 It is a natural tendency for large organizations to create silos for different departments.
 Silos provide the structure that promotes specific expertise and a linear flow of information.
 But silos also cause problems, namely a restriction on the information, collaboration, and focus outside the department.

 In building operations, most real estate companies have created distinct silos for maintenance and energy management.
 On the surface, this makes perfect sense.

 Few real estate companies can honestly state that there is a culture of continuous improvement.
-Even portfolios that are operated exceptionally well rarely can point to cultural reasons for the success.
+Even portfolios that are operated exceptionally well can rarely point to cultural reasons.
 More likely, there are a few highly experienced building operators who know how to fix the myriad of problems that arise in buildings on a regular basis.